hdShang/arxiv-daily/docs/cs-CV/2025-11-30/papers/251200752v1-charts-are-not-images-on-the-challenges-of-scientific-chart-editing.md

 ---
 layout: default
-title: Charts Are Not Images: On the Challenges of Scientific Chart Editing
+title: "Charts Are Not Images: On the Challenges of Scientific Chart Editing"
 ---

 # Charts Are Not Images: On the Challenges of Scientific Chart Editing